Model-Free Power System Stability Enhancement with Dissipativity-Based Neural Control: Methodology

 \subsection{The Matrix Neural Networks}

-In order to generate a stabilizing control according to Theorem 2, the functions $V(x)$, $Q(x)$, $S(x)$, and $R(x)$ satisfying the theorem's conditions are required.
+In order to generate a stabilizing control according to Theorem 2, the functions $V(x)$, $Q(x)$, $S(x)$, and $R(x)$ satisfying the conditions of the Theorem are required.
 Even for a power system with known dynamics, finding such functions would be challenging.
 Furthermore, an accurate system model is not always available.
 Therefore, we leverage data and the function approximation ability of NNs to directly learn functions that satisfy conditions in Theorem 2.

 Certain conditions can be satisfied by appropriate NN architectures, while others are results of NN training driven by corresponding loss functions.
+One such NN architecture is a ``matrix NN''---an NN that outputs a matrix, and we define the matrix NN's ``dimension'' as the dimension of its output matrix.

-For simplicity, we use relative states with respect to the equilibrium of the specific post-fault system in the concerned transient stability case, and the origin in the new coordinates therefore becomes an equilibrium point.
+For simplicity, we use relative states with respect to the equilibrium of the specific post-fault system in the concerned transient stability case as the input to the NNs, and the origin in the new coordinates therefore becomes an equilibrium point.
+Thus, we assume that there is sufficient information for steady-state analysis of the system to determine equilibrium points, while not assuming that an accurate dynamic model is available.